 T. J. Erickson, Professor of Organizational Behavior at the London Business School, succinctly summarizes the fundamental difference between satisfaction and engagement:

 Engagement is above and beyond simple satisfaction with the employment arrangement or basic loyalty to the employer – characteristics that most companies have measured for many years.
-Engagement, in contrast, is about passion and commitment – the willingness to invest oneself and expend one’s discretionary effort to help the employer succeed.
+Engagement, in contrast, is about passion and commitment – the willingness to invest oneself and expend one’s discretionary effort to help the employer succeed3.

 Thus, in order to properly measure engagement, rather than simple satisfaction, companies must tap into what energizes and activates employee passion and commitment.